michelderu/starship-enterprise/README.md

   PRIMARY KEY ((yyyymmddhhmm, ship, sensor), oxygen)
 ) WITH CLUSTERING ORDER BY (oxygen ASC);
 ```
+The primary key consists of the combined attributes `yyyymmddhhmm`, `ship` and `sensor` to be able to find the relevant data quickly as this data will be stored on one partition.
+Additionally we place a clustering key on `oxygen` in ascending order so that the data gets sorted.
+This allows to limit the results to the first row, again speeding up the read activity, because the first row will contain the lowest value for `oxygen`.

 ### Query
 We want to quickly know if there is an outlier during the last rolling window of a minute.
 The easiest way to do this is utilizing the partition keys and clustering key.
 ```sql